 Selling out Bae, the son of the woman he loved, to the Lost Boys.
 The tragic thing about this one is that they were genuinely bonding.
 Hook started out using him for information to kill Rumple, but they bonded over being abandoned and almost became a family.
-It all went to hell when Bae found out that Milah left his family for Hook.
-Justifiably angry, he refused to be on the ship any longer.
+It all went to hell when Bae found out that Milah left his family for Hook and refused to be on the ship any longer.
 Rather than let him go, Hook sells Bae for his own safety and that of his crew.

 Turning the Wizard of Oz into her first Flying Monkey, though it was borderline .
 Sending him to "divert" Emma (though said monkey is originally human, neither of them seems to have had full knowledge of their actions, paralleling Graham.)